-Main actor(a) December ded action (c) Main actor(s) Recommended action(s) Civil society Ensure a more integrated approach to gender equality by leveraging Agenda 2030 to highlight linkages among gender and other development priorities Collectively share knowledge on tools for measuring the impact of gender equality efforts that goes beyond counting of input and output Boost linkages with regional and global actors to promote policy and programme learning and inform Uganda's SDG localization Understand and participate in county- and local-level policy spaces, particularly related to planning and prioritization to advocate for gender mainstreaming Mobilize around the elaboration of county integrated development plans and mobilize women's groups to ensure localization of priorities and sustainability of efforts Invest in grassroot women's organizations and their capacity to leverage the power of the electorate to advocate for prioritization of gender issues in county and district planning Strengthen linkages between citizen-generated data, CSO data and that of official statistics Work with KNBS to ensure CSO data can be recognized as official statistics Invest in gender training on county and district levels to demystify gender and operationalize high-level commitments of gender mainstreaming Record good practices of gender mainstreaming on county levels to allow for scale-up of effective strategies and cross-county learning Invest in long-term relationships with media representatives to improve reporting on gender issues and minimize gender bias in media Work to integrate gender across development and humanitarian sectors Academia Create a repository of gender-related studies and data sets available to all development stakeholders in the country.
-This data base should be checked for minimum standards of quality, include a search function and notification components Development Provide flexible funding that is not earmarked by activity to allow for partners malleable implementation approaches partners maileable implementation approaches
+- 1. Ensure a more integrated approach to gender equality by leveraging Agenda 2030 to highlight linkages among gender and other development priorities. - 2.
+Collectively share knowledge on tools for measuring the impact of gender equality efforts that goes beyond counting of input and output. - 3.
+Boost linkages with regional and global actors to promote policy and programme learning and inform Uganda's SDG - 4.
+Understand and participate in county- and local-level policy spaces, particularly related to planning and prioritization to advocate for gender mainstreaming. - 5.
+Mobilize around the elaboration of county integrated development plans and mobilize women's groups to ensure localization of priorities and sustainability of effort. - 6.
+Invest in grassroot women's organizations and their capacity to leverage the power of the electorate to advocate for prioritization of gender issues in county and district planning. - 7.
+Strengthen linkages between citizen-generated data, CSO data and that of official statistics. - 8.
+Work with KNBS to ensure CSO data can be recognized as official statistics. - 9.
+Invest in gender training on county and district levels to demystify gender and operationalize high-level commitments of gender mainstreaming. - 10.
+Record good practices of gender mainstreaming on county levels to allow for scale-up of effective strategies and cross-county learning. - 11.
+Invest in long-term relationships with media representatives to improve reporting on gender issues and minimize gender bias in media - 12.
+Work to integrate gender across development and humanitarian sectors.

+ACADEMIA

+- 1. Create a repository of gender-related studies and data sets available to all development stakeholders in the country.
+This data base should be checked for minimum standards of quality, include a search function and notification - 2.
+Provide flexible funding that is not earmarked by activity to allow for malleable implementation approaches. - 3.
+Strategically invest in institutional structures of national CSOs by increasing ceilings for M&E but also core costs such as human resources and coordination. - 4.
+Help to expand the gender agenda to push for innovative action of the Government and allow for more transformative work of civil society organizations.

+NATIONAL GOVERNMENT

-Strategically invest in institutional structures of national CSOs by increasing ceilings for M&E but also core costs such as human resources and coordination Help to expand the gender agenda to push for innovative action of the Government and allow for more transformative work of civil society organizations National Allocate resources for gender machineries as well as coordination of Government gender focal points on national and county levels Integrate efforts related to humanitarian settings in the main development agenda to ensure synergies on national and county levels, particularly in relation to gender.
-Strengthen the coordination among KNBS, COG, the State Department of Planning, and the Gender Machinery to allow for continuum between development planning, programming, data collection, and analysis on gender and SDCs. gender and SDGs County governments Ensure CIDPs include both development-focused and humanitarian- specific targets and efforts Streamline efforts and space for gender equality, women and girls empowerment policy making through dedicated ministries and resources State Dept. of Planning Ensure more regular meetings and more predictable agendas for technica working group meetings on SDGs State Dept. of Invest in clear mechanisms of coordination between gender specialists in Gender Nairobi and gender focal points across counties, and ensure their awareness of SDG targets and integrated indicators Invest in gender training for planning and gender focal point persons on county level KNBS Formalize processes for approval of data collection methodologies by third parties and ensure data produced under such approvals is included in official statistics.
+- 1. Allocate resources for gender machineries as well as coordination of gender focal points on national and county levels. - 2.
+Integrate efforts related to humanitarian settings in the main development agenda to ensure synergies on national and county levels, particularly in relation to gender. - 3.
+Strengthen the coordination among KNBS, COG, the State Department of Planning, and the Gender Machinery to allow for continuum between development planning, programming, data collection, and analysis on gender and SDGs.

-Annex I: Workshop Agenda
+COUNTY GOVERNMENTS

+- 1. Ensure CIDPs include both development-focused and humanitarian-specific targets and efforts. - 2.
+Streamline efforts and space for gender equality, women and girls empowerment policy making through dedicated ministries and resources.

+STATE DEPT. OF PLANNING

+1. Ensure more regular meetings and more predictable agendas for technical working group meetings on SDGs.

+STATE DEPT. OF GENDER

+1. Invest in clear mechanisms of coordination between gender specialists in Nairobi and gender focal points across counties, and ensure their awareness of SDG targets and integrated indicators.

+KNBS

+- 1. Invest in gender training for planning and gender focal point persons on county level. - 2.
+Formalize processes for approval of data collection methodologies by third parties and ensure data produced under such approvals is included in official statistics.
-08:30 - 09:00 Registration

-9:00 - 9:30 Introduction of workshop goals and participants

-10:00 - 10:30 Sharing good practices in the area of gender and partnerships

-10:30 - 10:45 Refreshments

-10:45 - 11:45 Group activities

-11:45 - 12:00 Closing remarks
+08:30 - 09:00 Registration 09:00 - 09:30 Introduction of workshop goals and participants 10:00 - 10:30 Sharing good practices in the area of gender and partnerships 10:30 - 10:45 Refreshments 10:45 - 11:45 11:45 - 12:00 Group activities Closing remarks